 It may just take a few days if you are already registered as self-employed.
 More time is required if you intend to register as self-employed and must therefore register.
 Obtaining a UTR number and registering as self-employed can take up to ten days.

-Here at Pearl Lemon Accountants, we offer the services that best suit gamblers such as yourself.
+Here at Pearl Lemon Accountants, we offer the Construction Tax Planning Services that best suit construction workers such as yourself.

 So what are you waiting for?
 Book a call now.